 The day after the anesthesia wears off, you’ll likely be too uncomfortable to perform normal activities.
 Find a comfortable place to relax and don’t do anything stressful.
 I recommend watching TV on your couch or bed.
 Schedule time off from work or school, so you can quickly and fully recover.

 Also, you’ll need to gently brush your teeth – to make sure your mouth stays healthy during this recovery period.
-Lastly, your doctor will recommend that you should to avoid using a straw or vigorously rinsing your mouth for 24 hours after your procedure.
+Lastly, your doctor will recommend that you should avoid using a straw or vigorously rinsing your mouth for 24 hours after your procedure.
 This is so that you don’t disturb the clot forming in your jaw.
 By dissolving this clot, you could create a dry socket.

 What is a dry socket?
 What does it look like?